auditor

 Others examples:

-Example 1: Check in quiet mode (-q) and stop on first error (-s)
+1. Check in quiet mode (-q) and stop on first error (-x), using default audit files.

 Example of Forensic Info